‘What is a white hat hacker’ is a confusing question to someone not up to date with their cybersecurity terminology.

 The Differences Between White Hat Hackers and Black Hat Hackers

 White hackers might have a similar skillset to black hat hackers, but they couldn’t be any different in terms of intent.
-You see, black hat hatters are only out for themselves, and out to cause a lot of damage.
+You see, black hat hackers are only out for themselves, and out to cause a lot of damage.

 Black hat hackers will take advantage of vulnerabilities within your system, not to highlight them for your gain, but to fully exploit them for financial gain, or any other reason they deem motivating.